-In 1207, Rodger de Pippard founded the monastery and hospital of St. John the Baptist in Ardee for the crotched friars under the rule of St. Augustine.
-We read that Rodger founded the monastery for the health of himself, his wife, Alicia, his father, William, his mother, Joan and his brothers Gilbert and Peter.
-It is interesting to Lateran council of 1139; pope innocent requested that several monasteries in Ireland, founded while Irish church functioned independently of the roman see, be brought under the rule of St. Augustine.
-Thus it is possible that Rodgers monastery was founded on an older Celtic monastic site which was then brought under the rule of St. Augustine.
+In 1207, Roger de Pippard founded the monastery and hospital of St. John the Baptist in Ardee for the Crutched Friars, under the rule of St. Augustine.
+We read that Roger founded the monastery for the health of himself, his wife Alicia, his father William, his mother Joan and his brothers Gilbert and Peter.
+It is interesting to note that the monastery was under the rule of St. Augustine.
+At the Lateran Council of 1139, Pope Innocent requested that several monasteries in Ireland, founded while the Irish church functioned independently of the Roman See, be brought under the rule of St. Augustine.
+Thus, it is possible that Roger’s monastery was founded on an older Celtic monastic site which was then brought under the rule of St. Augustine.

-The monastery of St. John the Baptist became well established and was granted land, the right to bring water, fisheries and an ‘efficient cartway’ – it seems that even in the thirteenth century there was a road problem!- also the tithes, etc of the churches of Stickillen and Donaghmoyne.
+This monastery of St. John the Baptist became well established and was granted land, the right to bring water, fisheries and an “efficient cartway” (it seems that even in the thirteenth century there was a road problem!) and also the tithes, etc. of the churches of Stickillen and Donaghmoyne.

-The above charter was confirmed by Eugene, archbishop of Armagh who died in 1215.
-He also gave the monastery the right to elect its own prior provided he was in holy orders.
-The prior was to have unlimited power in all matters spiritual and temporal, he could receive both brothers and sisters, he was not to be deposed except for ‘reasonable and sufficient cause’.
-The hospital was to be free and enjoy free right to sepulchre ‘saving to the church from whence the corpse is brought its full power and rights’.
-The archbishop also granted the monastery the very special privilege of the right to celebrate mass during the time of public interdict but mass was to be celebrated in ‘a low voice with the door shut and no bells were to be rung’.
-It was to be celebrated ‘before brethren and sisters and all who came for charity but excommunicated persons were to be excluded’.
-Thus this monastery of St. John the Baptist appears o have been very important and to have become very prosperous.
-We learn that it possessed the tithes and advowsons of St. Marys Ardee, St. Johns Ardee, St. Mary Magdalen Maphastown, St. Magdalen Mosstown and of the churches of Stickillen, Clarlestown, Kildemock, Tallanstown the white church and it also possessed houses and land in or near Ardee.
+The above charter was confirmed by Eugene, Archbishop of Armagh, who died in 1215.
+He also gave the monastery the right to elect its own Prior provided he was in Holy Orders.
+The Prior was to have unlimited power in all matters spiritual and temporal.
+He could receive both brothers and sisters and he was not to be deposed except for “reasonable and sufficient cause”.
+The hospital was to be free and enjoy free right of sepulchre “saving to the church from whence the corpse is brought “its full power and rights.”
+The Archbishop also granted the monastery the very special privilege of the right to celebrate Mass during the time of public interdict.
+Mass was to be celebrated in “a low voice with the door shut and no bells were to be rung.”
+It was to be celebrated “before the brethren and sisters and all who came for charity but excommunicated persons were to be excluded”.
+Thus this monastery of St. John the Baptist appears to have been very important and to have become very prosperous.
+We learn that it possessed the tithes and advowsons of St. Mary’s Ardee, St. John’s Ardee, St. Mary Magdalen Maphastown, St. Magdalene Mosstown and of the churches of Stickillen, Charlestown, Kildemock, Tallanstown, the White Church and it also possessed houses and lands in or near Ardee.

-Between 1272 and 1307, Ralph St. Nicholas who had married into the de Piper family, founded a Carmelite monastery in Ardee dedicated to the Blessed Virgin Mary.
-It does not seem to have been of any great importance and all traces of it are lost, unless as some believe, the present St. Marys abbey is the remains of this monastery.
-A papal bull of 1314/15 ordered that 6 pounds be paid by the sheriff of Ardee at the order of the king of the friars of the Blessed Virgin Mary of Mount Carmel at Ardee as alms.
-Some years later, the primate commanded William smith, vicar of St Marys Ardee, to receive and shelter all clerics from civil laws.
-Two prior of this monastery are authenticated: Henry, prior in 1366 and Patrick who was prior at the time of surrender in 1540, when the monastery was valued at 278 shillings and 2 pence.
+Between 1272 and 1307, Ralph St. Nicholas who had married into the de Pippard family, founded a Carmelite Monastery at Ardee dedicated to the Blessed Virgin Mary.
+It does not seem to have been of any great importance and all traces of it are lost, unless as some believe, the present St. Mary’s Abbey is the remains of this monastery.
+A Papal Bull of 1314/15 ordered that 6 pounds be paid by the Sheriff of Ardee at the order of the king to the Friars of the Blessed Virgin Mary of Mt.
+Carmel at Ardee as alms.
+Some years later the Primate commanded William Smith, Vicar of St. Mary’s Ardee, to receive and shelter all clerics from civil law.
+Two Priors of this monastery are authenticated: Henry, Prior in 1366, and Patrick, who was Prior at the time of surrender in 1540, when the monastery was valued at 278 shillings and 2 pence.

-In 1622 we learn that the church was in ruins.
+In 1622, we learn that the church was in ruins.
 In 1690, the chancel and body of the church were in ruinous condition.
 The chancel would cost 90 pounds to repair and the body of the church 200 pounds.
-There was a discernable gap in the building between the body and chancel- however it was sufficiently intact to be used for services, as we are told that there was no bell and the people had to be called to worship by the sexton ringing a hand bell.
-In 1692, the church is described as being large with an arched wall.
-(This arch maybe the same one still extant in the church).
+There was a discernible gap in the building between the body and the chancel – however it was sufficiently intact to be used for services, as we are told that there was no bell and the people had to be called to worship by the Sexton ringing a hand bell.
+In 1692, the church is described as being large with an ached wall.
+(This arch maybe the same still extant in the Church.).
 The walls and aisle are described as good but the chancel as ruinous.
 It had been promised to be repaired since 1641 but there were so few people and the church was so large that it was not possible to raise the money.
-Almost 300 hundred years later, these difficulties are still facing the parish.
-Fortunately in 1693, Lord Brabazon Moore, a descendant of Garrett Moore, rebuilt the church.
+Almost 300 years later, these difficulties are still facing the parish.
+Fortunately in 1693, Lord Brabazon Moore, a descendent of Garrett Moore, rebuilt the church.

-In 1792 the writer and traveller, grose, says that nothing remains of the monastery of St. John the Baptist except one of the cells.
-The principal chapel is converted into church and in use.
-The belfry standing, but in decay.
+In 1792, the writer and traveller Grose says that nothing remains of the monastery of St. John the Baptist except one of the cells.
+The principal chapel is converted into a church and in use; the belfry standing, but in decay.
 All is surrounded by a high wall.
 Grose’s woodcut of 1794 of the church shows the north aisle battlemented.

 The rest of my observations are taken from the extant records of the church.
 They give an interesting insight into the life and times of the parish in the eighteenth and nineteenth centuries as well as giving us information about the church.

-The oldest records are in a vestry book dated 1732-61.
-In 1730 a primatical commission studies the church with a view to reducing its size.
+The oldest records are in a vestry book dated 1732 – 61.
+In 1730, a Primatial Commission studies the church with a view to reducing its size.
 It is now one-third of its original size.
-In1736 20 shillings were paid for repairing cornice.
-In 1737 30 shillings were paid for pointing the big aisle.
-In 1743 pointing and slating the church cost 5 pounds and 4 shillings; this included 3 new rafters and a new door for the north side.
+In 1736, 20 shillings were paid for repairing cornice.
+In 1737, 30 shillings were paid for pointing the big aisle.
+In 1742, pointing and slating the church cost 5 pounds and 4 shillings, this included 3 new rafters and a new door for the north side.
 A hinge and staple for same cost 12 shillings.
-In 1743 white washing the church cost 18 shillings.
-In 1743-49 paving was put in the church.
-In1751 the roof had to be repaired again.
+In 1743, whitewashing the church cost 18 shillings.
+In 1748 – 49, paving was put in the church.
+In 1751, the roof had to be repaired again.
 Eighteen pounds was the price agreed.
-Three men, Messrs, Banks, Barren and Hatch were appointed to see’ that the money was justly laid out’.
-In 1752 20 pounds were spent for new ceiling (lathe and plaster)
+Three men, Messrs.
+Banks, Barren and Hatch were appointed to see “that the money was justly laid out”.
+In 1752, 20 pounds were spent for new ceiling (lath and plaster).

-The money was to be raised by allotment of so per acre.
-The acreage is given as follows-
+The money was to be raised by allotment of so much per acre.
+The acreage is given as follows;

 A wheelbarrow cost 8 shillings.